anttonalberdi/figure_workshop_2021/README.md

 As p-value < 0.05 we accept that there are diversity differences between species (regardless of origin).
 ````

+We will now print some summary statistics onto the screen, which might be useful for figure-making.
 ````R
 #Group means
 aggregate(shannon_div$Shannon, by=list(shannon_div$Species), FUN=mean)